-MINNEAPOLIS — The nation’s top collegiate yearbooks were recognized today by the Associated Collegiate Press who announced seven finalists in its annual Pacemaker competition.
+MINNEAPOLIS — The nation’s top collegiate yearbooks were recognized today by Associated Collegiate Press, which announced seven finalists in its annual Pacemaker Awards competition.

-All seven yearbooks will be honored and the Pacemaker winners announced during the virtual awards ceremony of the ACP/CMA National College Media Convention, 6 p.m.
-Eastern Thursday, Oct.
-22.
+All seven yearbooks will be honored and the Pacemaker winners announced during the ACP awards ceremony at ACP Spring National College Media Conference, March 3-5, 2022, in Long Beach.

-“The Pacemaker is the association’s preeminent award,” said Laura Widmer, executive director.
+“The Pacemaker is the association’s preeminent award,” Laura Widmer, executive director, said.
 “ACP is honored to recognize the best of the best with Pacemaker honors.”

-The ACP Pacemaker award, one of the oldest awards for collegiate journalism, has a rich tradition.
+The ACP Pacemaker Award, one of the oldest awards for collegiate journalism, has a rich tradition.
 The association began presenting the prestigious award to collegiate newspapers soon after the organization was founded in 1921.
-Throughout the years, yearbooks, magazines and online sites were added to the competition.
+Through the years, yearbooks, magazines and online sites were added to the competition.

-Yearbooks produced during the 2018-19 school year competed directly against each other.
+Yearbooks produced during the 2020-21 school year competed directly against each other.
 A team of three nationally recognized judges selected the seven finalists.
-Three of the finalist yearbooks will earn Pacemaker honors.
-The three winners represent the top 13 percent of the approximately 24 yearbooks submitted.
+Four of the finalist yearbooks will earn Pacemaker honors.

 University of Miami